 - From 1965 till 1981, the award was given to the authors for their “most outstanding work” and consisted of a citation plaque, a cash prize, and a bronze replica of Saraswati, the Hindu goddess of knowledge and wisdom.

 - The first recipient of the award was the Malayalam writer G. Sankara Kurup who received the award in 1965 for his collection of poems, Odakkuzhal (The Bamboo Flute), published in 1950.

-- The rules were revised in subsequent years to consider only works published during the preceding twenty years, excluding the year for which the award was to be given, and the cash prize was increased to ₹1.5 lakh (equivalent to ₹26 lakh or US$33,000 in 2020) from 1981.
+- The rules were revised in subsequent years to consider only works published during the preceding twenty years, excluding the year for which the award was to be given, and the cash prize was increased to ₹1.5 lakhs (equivalent to ₹26 lakh or US$33,000 in 2020) from 1981.

-- As of 2015, the cash prize has been revised to ₹11 lakh (equivalent to ₹14 lakh or US$18,000 in 2020) and out of twenty-three eligible languages the award has been presented for works in sixteen languages: Hindi (eleven), Kannada (eight), Bengali and Malayalam (six each), Gujarati, Marathi, Odia, and Urdu (four each), Assamese and Telugu (three each), Punjabi, Tamil and Konkani (two each), English, Kashmiri and Sanskrit (one each).
+- As of 2015, the cash prize has been revised to ₹11 lakhs (equivalent to ₹14 lakh or US$18,000 in 2020) and out of twenty-three eligible languages the award has been presented for works in sixteen languages: Hindi (eleven), Kannada (eight), Bengali and Malayalam (six each), Gujarati, Marathi, Odia, and Urdu (four each), Assamese and Telugu (three each), Punjabi, Tamil and Konkani (two each), English, Kashmiri and Sanskrit (one each).

 - The award has been conferred upon fifty-eight writers including seven women authors.

 - In 1976, Bengali novelist Ashapoorna Devi became the first woman to win the award and was honored for the 1965 novel Prothom Protishruti (The First Promise), the first in a trilogy.

 Rules & Selection Process

 - The nominations for the award are received from various literary experts, teachers, critics, universities, and numerous literary and language associations.